sebapersson/Benchmark-Models-PEtab-SciML/Benchmark-Models/Ko_NeurIPS2023/README.md

 two differences.

-First, a 70/30 split is used for training and validation data instead of the 50/50 split used in the original study, as the latter led to not correlation between training and validation loss.
+First, a 70/30 split is used for training and validation data instead of the 50/50 split used in the original study, as the latter led to non-correlation between training and validation loss.

 Second, the original publication scales the time span by the maximum training time.
 This